dogweather/forkful/content/en/swift/data-structures/using-associative-arrays.md

 weight: 15
 ---

-## What & Why?

-Associative arrays, known as dictionaries in Swift, let you store and manage data as key-value pairs.
-Programmers use them to organize data efficiently, making it easier to access and manipulate values based on their unique keys.

 ## How to:
 Swift makes working with associative arrays straightforward.
 Here's how you can declare, add, remove, and access items in a Swift dictionary:

 ```Swift